runekrauss/runekrauss.github.io/_pages/cv.md

 ## Training

+* Winter 2025: **Accelerated Machine Learning** (Workshop) at High Performance Embedded Architectures and Compilers Conference
+    * ML training scalability challenges
+    * Accelerating access to data storage and services in the age of AI

 * Fall 2024: **Basic Course in Data Privacy** (Seminar) at University of Bremen
     * Technological and organizational security measures
     * Behavior in the event of a data breach